The Cage Door Swings

 I had never lived alone, and I was frightened.
 On top of it all, my mother had been diagnosed with esophageal cancer and was dying.
 Once she was gone, I would become the professed matriarch of our tiny family.
 Even at thirty-four years old, I felt like an orphan.
 I went to a well-respected church counselor at my large church for guidance.

 “Linda, you need to move out of that house (the house I had rented with my husband, and could no longer afford on my own).
-You need to get out, even if it’s to move into the housing projects.
+You need to get out, even if it’s to move into a high-crime area.
 You need to get a job…any kind of job, right now…this week!”

 I woke each morning with these thoughts replaying over and over in my mind.
 But this advice came from the church counselor, and I believed she wouldn’t be in the position she had on staff at our church if she weren’t thought of as someone who was wise, who heard from God.
 Fear gnawed at me like a dog on a meat bone.